Concordium/concordium.github.io/source/testnet/net/installation/downloads.rst

 Native Mac node
 ----------------

-To run a node on macOS, you need a macOS installer package.
+To run a node on macOS, you need a macOS installer package. **Please be aware that you should backup your configuration, as the installer will overwrite the current configuration with a standard configuration.**

 - `Download the macOS installer package <https://distribution.concordium.software/macos/signed/concordium-node-3.0.0.pkg>`_